GoplexHQ/needle/README.md

 ### Registering Services

-You can register services with different lifetimes using the `Register` and `RegisterInstance` functions.
+You can register services with different lifetimes using the `Register` and `RegisterSingletonInstance` functions.

 #### Register a Singleton